solita/solita.github.com/_posts/2019-11-12-customizing-episerver-content-delivery-api.md

     }
 ```
 It also gave me an ability to add a custom breadcrumb field to the final model.
-The drawback that you are now on your own, and need to worry yourself about request model validation, authorization, and some epi services might not be invoked any more.
+The drawback that you are now on your own, and need to worry yourself about request model validation, authorization, and some epi services that might not be invoked anymore.
-If you will decide to go for your own controller, do not forget to disable the original Episerver's content delivery endpoints.
+If you decide to go for your controller, do not forget to disable the original Episerver's content delivery endpoints.
 ```csharp
     [ModuleDependency(typeof(ContentApiCmsInitialization))]
     public class ExtendedContentApiCmsInitialization : IConfigurableModule